-The District had no outstanding debt as of June 30, 2013.
-The debt service on the 2007 Series A and B Measure F sales tax revenue bond issuance began in fiscal year 2011-
+The District had no outstanding debt as of June 30, 2014.
+The debt service on the 2007 Series A and B Measure F sales tax revenue bond issuance began in fiscal year 2011-2012.

-2012.
 As required by Measure F, the County of Sonoma issued this debt and administers the debt service using Measure F sales tax proceeds.
+This activity is accounted for in the Open Space Special Tax Account (OSSTA), which is administered by the County Auditor-Controller-Treasurer-Tax Collector Department.